 19. Offshore wind energy provides around 7% of the UK’s energy.

 One of the most used renewables is wind.
 The wind at sea and on land is used all over the world.
-According to clean energy jobs statistics, in the United Kingdom, offshore wind farms are extremely effective, and its use will increase by 2030.
+According to clean energy jobs statistics, offshore wind farms are extremely effective in the UK, and the use of wind will increase by 2030.

-According to the Guardian, deals in the wind sector are projected to produce around one-third of the United Kingdom’s electricity power needs before the year 2030.
-The government is ready to throw its weight behind power generation from offshore wind.
+In addition, deals in the wind sector are projected to produce around one-third of the UK’s electricity power needs before 2030.
+So, the government is ready to throw its weight behind power generation from offshore wind.

 Renewable Energy Jobs in the USA